2014-2016: Master of Arts in Ceramics and Glass; Royal College of Art, London

 2013 Vintage Cave; Honolulu, Hawaii

 Before I started at the Royal College of Art, I had plans to attend culinary school in Paris.
 Most of my interests were based in food, having done some food writing and food photography for my own food blog (www.foodjetaime.com) and Los Angeles Magazine.
-Then, I staged at a fine-dining restaurant, which made me realize it took a certain kind of person to survive in the intense environment of a kitchen, and I was not that person.
+Then, I staged at a fine-dining restaurant, which made me realize it took a certain kind of person to survive in the intense environment of a kitchen, and unfortunately, I was not that kind of person.
 At around the same time, I learned how to throw on a potter’s wheel and completely fell in love with clay.
-However, because I had studied Business Economics for my BA at UCLA, I felt like I needed a bit more of an art background before applying to the ceramics program at the RCA, so I first completed a pre-Masters program at New York University in studio art...
+Now, I’ve combined my two passions—ceramics and food.
+What is food without a plate?

 Folllow the journey on Instagram with #christinaliuceramics!